joppe/image-preloader/readme.md

 Once the ImagePreloader is loading it is not allowed to add new loadables or to invoke the `load` method.
 An error will be thrown.

+## Installation

+The Image Preloader is written is es2015, if you want to use it in your project just include it with bower/jspm.
+If you want to play with the code use make.
+Type `make setup` to install node modules/bower packages, transpile babel and bundle all javascript to one file.
+The karma tests can be run with `make karma_test`.

+`make clean` will remove the node modules and the bower packages.

 ## Resources
 + [stackoverflow.com](http://stackoverflow.com/questions/1977871/check-if-an-image-is-loaded-no-errors-in-javascript)
 + [sajithmr.me](http://www.sajithmr.me/javascript-check-an-image-is-loaded-or-not/)